nikrowell/cranium/README.md

 ## Questions

 ### Why not just use the official REST API?
 Good question.
 Cranium removes the "brains" of WordPress by hijacking all requests via the [do_parse_request](https://developer.wordpress.org/reference/hooks/do_parse_request/) filter.
 This means that nothing will load and that all request parsing and responses are up to you.
 Unless interecepted by a custom route handler, Cranium will load the theme's **index.php** file.
-This file could be empty (for example, using Cranium at `api.example.com`), or could contain your bundled assets and any bootstrapped data you want to pass along.
-Here are some goals:
+This file could be empty (useful if using Cranium at `api.example.com`), or could contain your bundled assets and any bootstrapped data you want to pass along.

-* Potential **speed increase**, avoiding uneccessary queries
+* Potential **speed increase**, avoiding uneccessary overhead
 * **Simplified interface** for working with requests and responses
 * **Flexible and customized**.
-If your front-end is expecting `id`, `title` and `content`, you can easily omit many properties like `post_mime_type` and `post_modified_gmt`.
+If your front-end is expecting `id`, `title` and `content`, you can return just that and easily omit many properties like `post_mime_type` and `post_modified_gmt`.
 * **Less verbose**.
 Ever wonder why people loath working with WordPress but love frameworks like Laravel and Lumen?
 ```php
 // how does this make you feel?